TIP 7 - BUYER TO RESOLVE ALL CONCERNS DURING 10 DAY INSPECTION PERIOD

 Too much power being used because the HVAC is not functioning well or high water usage that could be caused by water leakage.
 Discuss your findings with your home inspector.

-Verify Pre-Existing Exclusions of Home Warranty Policy Coverage
+Verify Pre-Existing Conditions Exclusions of Home Warranty Policy Coverage

-- consider whether you are willing to lose the home should the seller refuse to repair the working item or
+- consider your willingness to lose the home should the seller refuse to make repairs or

-- if you are willing to make the repair, should it be necessary, after you own the home.
+- your willingness to make repairs, when necessary, after you own the home.

-I provide Seller Home Warranty Coverage during the listing period that can be passed to the buyer for a full year of buyer coverage.
-By doing so, the chances of warranty repair denial, based upon a pre-existing condition, is dramatically reduced.
+I provide Seller Home Warranty Coverage during the listing period that can be passed to the buyer for a full first year of buyer coverage.
+By doing so, the chances of warranty repair denial, based upon a pre-existing condition, is dramatically reduced for the buyer.

 WHO'S LOOKING OUT FOR YOU?

-Call, Text or Email me with your questions about the home buying process.
-I have many years of Buyer Broker experience to ensure existing problems are corrected by the Seller during escrow and do not become your problem to repair after close of escrow OR you are aware of and accept the home with unresolved issues to be corrected by you after close of escrow.
+Call, Text or Contact Sam with your questions about the home buying process.
+I have 25+ years of Buyer Broker experience to ensure existing problems are corrected by the Seller during escrow and do not become your problem to repair after close of escrow OR you are aware of and accept the home with unresolved issues to be corrected by you after close of escrow.

 STAYED TUNED - Anything in big doses is hard to digest.
 Instead of blasting you with all home buyer tips, you are going to receive my recommendations in small bites…

 So this is the seventh installment.
 If you are buying an Arizona home now and want the complete series of tips at once, email me and it will be sent on its way to you.
-Otherwise, my blog will eventually include all home buyer essential tips.
+Otherwise, please read my blog with all my home buyer essential tips.
 Return to Buyer Tip 6 or continue on to Buyer Tip 8.

 Berkshire Hathaway HomeServices Arizona Properties